Construction finance hub

-Invoice factoring in construction is a process in which you sell outstanding invoices or accounts receivable.
-Unlike collections, factoring is only available for invoices after they are issued but before they are due.
-Construction factoring can provide much-needed cash flow to contractors or suppliers up front, avoiding the long delay between invoicing and payment.
+Invoice factoring is a process in which you sell outstanding invoices or accounts receivable.
+Factoring is only available for invoices after they are issued but before they are due.

 - Pros: No credit score required; no monthly payments; factoring company can manage your accounts receivable and collections processes

 - Cons: Can affect communication with your customers, if they are not familiar with the process.

 Debt issuance is typically only available to very large companies with several years of audited financial statements.
 To issue debt, the company will work with an investment bank to issue bonds or debt to investors.